ArcticZeroo/self-slack-bot/README.md

 Where the key is the prefix the created slackbot will have, and the value is the token the slackBot will use.

-If you're adding new commands, consider adding a token with the key `SELF` and setting `NODE_ENV=dev`, which will automatically only start the `SELF` token.
+If you're adding new commands and would like to test them before deploying, consider adding a token with the key `SELF` and setting `NODE_ENV=dev`, which will automatically only start the `SELF` token.
 When the script runs outside of `NODE_ENV=dev`, `SELF` is removed from the array and is thereby not initialized unless in development mode.

 ## Commands